jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_alarm_monitoredserver_plannedoutage.md

 To resume monitoring early, right click on the connection and select **Resume Monitoring**.

-<strong>Note:</strong> No new alarms are raised during a planned outage.
-Pre-existing alarms requiring acknowledgement remain visible and can be acknowledged.</p>
+{% include note.html content="No new alarms are raised during a planned outage.
+Pre-existing alarms requiring acknowledgement remain visible and can be acknowledged." %}

 {% include links.html %}